-- 14. You have been called upon to speak with some undergraduates studying insurance in a higher institution of learning. - Enumerate any nine (9) essential information required to administer the (a) premium from proportional facultative placement to the students.
-(18 marks) - Enumerate any eight (8) essential information required to administer the (b)claims from proportional facultative placement to the students.
-(16 marks)
+- 14. You have been called upon to speak with some undergraduates studying insurance in a higher institution of learning. - (a) Enumerate any nine (9) essential information required to administer the premium from proportional facultative placement to the students.
+(18 marks) - (b) Enumerate any eight (8) essential information required to administer the claims from proportional facultative placement to the students.
+(16 mark

-The essential information required to administer the premium from proportional (a) facultative placement are:
+- (a) The essential information required to administer the premium from proportional facultative placement are:

-- \ unique reference number; \ location; \ perils covered: - \ intermediary identifier (if applicable) and name of original insured; - \ period of original insurance; \ sums insured; - \ original currency; \ original commission; - \ reinsured's retention; \ reinsurance brokerage; - \ original gross rate; \ reinsurance placement - share being offered for reinsurance; - \ order involved if different from reinsurance placement; - \ any other original deductions including brokerage; - \ reinsurer's written and signed line
+- intermediary identifier (if applicable) and name of original insured;

+- reinsurance placement share being offered for reinsurance; - order involved if different from reinsurance placement; - any other original deductions including brokerage; - reinsurer's written and signed line